Matthewkweon/P2P/README.md

 4. **Command Buttons**:
    - "Check Stored Messages" - Retrieves any stored messages for you (including subscription messages)
+      - This includes any messages that were sent to you while the user was offline (uses fastapi to store messages and mongoDB to store them)
    - "Subscribe to Thermometer" - Subscribe to temperature updates
    - "Unsubscribe" - Stop receiving temperature updates
    - "Chat with OpenAI" - Allows you to chat to send a message to our AI bot.

 5. **OpenAI Bot Commands**:
+   - Simply sending a message to "openai" will allow you to talk to an AI bot that I have configured.
+The initial personality is happy.
+You can change it with the following commands:
    - `openai: personality happy` - Change to happy personality
    - `openai: personality angry` - Change to angry personality
    - `openai: personality spanish` - Switch to Spanish mode

 6. **Thermometer Subscription Commands**:
+   - A thermometer subscription involves just a message every 100 seconds about the temperature outside.
+Use the following commands.
+You can see the messages in your stored messages.
+Click "Stored messages"
    - `thermometer1: subscribe` - Subscribe to the thermometer and get the temperature periodically (100 seconds) inside of your stored messages
    - `thermometer1: unsubscribe` - Don't receive any messages anymore
    - `thermometer1: reboot` - Reboot the subscription